learnwell/learnwell.github.io/_posts/2019-05-03-unit-testing-for-angular.md

 ---

 ## Problem Statement

-Component testing has to be run via `ng test` and there is no way to specify the specific test you are interested in.
-This means wasting time sorting out and fixing auto-geneated specs that are failing because they don't recognize your component slector
+Component testing runs via `ng test` and there is no way to specify the specific test you are interested in.
+This means wasting time sorting out and fixing generated specs that are failing because they don't recognize your component selectors.

+Component tests are unit tests by nature so they can't be run via `protractor`.

+`JEST` may be a viable alternative.

+Or you can be clever and move the code you need to test into utility classes then run mocha

 ## Solution